FabianWe/gopherbounce/README.md

 N is the main CPU / memory cost parameter.
 The scrypt package documentation recommends N = 32768 (2¹⁵).
 However I've found that to small due to improved hardware, thus the default is 65536 (2¹⁶).
 However note that N scales both CPU and memory, on systems with restricted memory (maybe even some servers with lots of hash computations) 2¹⁶ can be too much.
 I really prefer argon2.

 Note that N is the cost parameter (as can be found in the documentation).
 N must be a power of two.
 You can't set n directly, instead you can set the number of rounds with N = 2^(rounds).
 So for a value of N = 65536 do `SetRounds(16)`.
-For invalid rounds (2^(rounds) overflows int) rounds = 16 will be printed and a warning gets logged.
+For invalid rounds (2^(rounds) overflows int) rounds = 16 will used and a warning gets logged.
 Just use rounds s.t.
 2^rounds fits in an integer.

 ## Argon2i
 Read the details in the [argon2](https://godoc.org/golang.org/x/crypto/argon2) documentation.